-" WHO MUST FAST?
+WHO MUST FAST?

-Since the fast this year is Nidche (deferred), a Chosson and Kallah

-(during the week of Sheva Brochos) and the Baalei Habris (i.e. the Mohel, the Sandek, and the father of the baby) should consult a Rav.
+All must fast, including a Chosson and Kallah during the week of Sheva Brochos, and Baalei Habris (i.e. the Mohel, the Sendek, and the father of the baby).

 If one mistakenly ate during the fast, he must immediately resume fasting.